fulltrucker/rtfm.evanchute.com/pages/03.ux-ui-design/11.bda-ux-ui-design-course/03.course-notes-session-3/docs.md

 ## User Personas

 We did a review of a few user personas created by the class members.
 Needing more detailed demographics was a common piece of feedback.
-Anything that either confirms or clarifies an assumption a designer might have about a user are good e.g. a designer not in the know about marijuana users might think all pot users are inactive, but the user research might show that they are actually very active.
+Anything that either confirms or clarifies an assumption a designer might have about a user are good e.g. a designer not in the know about marijuana users might think all pot users are physically inactive, but the user research might show that they are actually very active.

 ## Usability Testing